 Enjoy Luxurious Amenities

 A private entrance to the B&B plants you firmly in Alaskan territory with visions of bear and moose on the walls and Alaskan craftsmanship all around.
 The common area features a gas fireplace with comfortable seating, a wet bar, and a large hot tub right out the door.
-Each bedroom is well equipped with private bath and countless amenities including robes and slippers, cable television and DVD player, private phone, and WiFi.
+Each bedroom is well equipped with private bath and countless amenities including robes and slippers, WiFi, cable television and DVD player.

 We look forward to sharing the splendor of Alaska and our beautiful home with you.